jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

 Throughput (MB/s) = `IOPS` × `I/O Size (KB)` / `1024` = 133 × 8 / 1024 = 1.039 MB/s

+###### Throughput mode

+Throughput mode in AWS defines how much data per second (MB/s) a storage volume can transfer between the instance and the EBS volume.
+Mainly, it controls how fast large amounts of data can flow in and out of the disk.

+`1.
+Enhanced`

+Enhanced Throughput or Provisioned Throughput Mode, it allows you to set a `fixed throughput level` independent of your data size.

+- `How it works`
+  - You manually configure desired throughput (in MB/s).
+  - EFS always provides that throughput — no bursting limits.
+  - Perfect for workloads needing consistent, high performance.

+`2.
+Bursting (default)`

+Allows your EFS file system to automatically burst to higher throughput levels depending on how much data is stored.
+Bursting in AWS refers to the ability of certain services to temporarily exceed their baseline performance when needed, using accumulated credits.

+- `How it works`
+  - Throughput scales with storage size.
+  - You earn burst credits when your usage is below baseline.
+  - When demand increases, EFS uses credits to burst above the baseline.

+- `Formula`
+  - Baseline throughput = 50 KB/s × file system size (in GiB)
+  - Bursting limit = Up to 100 MB/s (for small filesystems)
+  - The more data you store → the higher your baseline throughput.

 ##### IOPS vs Throughput

 | Metric         | Measures                           | Affected By                                                     | Typical Use Case                                           |